CorundumGames/CorundumGames.Codegen/README.md

 [![Nuget](https://img.shields.io/nuget/v/CorundumGames.Codegen?style=for-the-badge)](https://www.nuget.org/packages/CorundumGames.Codegen)

-A set of plugins that I think are useful for a wide variety of projects that use C#, Unity, and Entitas.
+A set of Jenny plugins that I think are useful for a wide variety of projects that use C#, Unity, and Entitas.

 # How to Use

-TODO: How to install in your project

-## Installation

 These plugins are intended to be used directly by the Jenny code generator.
 They are not intended to be used as a dependency for your own plugins.

+## Installation

+TODO: How to install in your project

 ## Configuration